Department of Psychiatry

 The National Capital Consortium (NCC) Psychiatry Residency Program is a unique and innovative military graduate medical education program in psychiatry.
 Three military medical institutions with traditions of excellence in graduate medical education, Walter Reed National Military Medical Center (WRNMMC), Fort Belvior Community Hospital (FBCH), and the Uniformed Services University of the Health Sciences (USUHS), comprise this integrated psychiatry residency program.
 NCC psychiatry residents consistently score among the highest in the nation on standard training examinations and a large number of graduates have gone on to distinguish themselves as national and world leaders in psychiatry.
-The program has been fully integrated since 1996 and took part in the successful merging of Walter Reed Army Medical Center (WRAMC), National Naval Medical Center (NNMC), Malcolm Grow U.S. Air Force Medical Center (MGMC), and the Uniformed Services University of the Health Sciences (USUHS) have integrated previously separate Army, Navy, and Air Force psychiatry residencies.
-After two years of affiliation between previously existing institution-based residency program, the integrated psychiatry residency officially began operation in July 1996.
+The program has been fully integrated since 1996 and took part in the successful merging of Walter Reed Army Medical Center and National Naval Medical Center in 2011.

 The National Capital Military Psychiatry Residency is a four-year program designed to prepare military medical corps officers for the practice of general psychiatry in military and community settings.
 The program's mission is to train physicians to become effective psychiatrists in the variety of future roles they will fill, from military medical operations to multi-disciplinary mental health settings to primary care and other medical-surgical settings.
-Military Psychiatry and Psychiatry in Primary Care are two particularly strong areas of emphasis of the program.
-The program has more than fifty full-time faculty members, nationally known leaders in a number of areas of psychiatry, including psychopharmacology, psychoanalysis, neuropsychiatry, child and adolescent psychiatry, consultation-liaison psychiatry, military psychiatry, and psychiatry in primary care.
+Military psychiatry, psychotherapy, and psychopharmacology are two particularly strong areas of emphasis of the program.
+The program has more than fifty full-time faculty members, nationally known leaders in a number of areas of psychiatry, including psychopharmacology, psychoanalysis, neuropsychiatry, child and adolescent psychiatry, consultation-liaison psychiatry, and military psychiatry.
 In addition, there are more than forty part-time faculty members from other National Capital military institutions, Walter Reed Army Institute of Research, USUHS, and NIH/NIMH.